Tomshiii/ahk_wiki/Latest/Other Scripts/Streamdeck AHK.md

 Simply run a script for the desired mode in either program!
 If run in Premiere, the script will adjust the mode for the desired track.

+> [!Note]
 > If script is run in After Effects, it will simply ensure you're in the right mode to be able to adjust blend modes, **it will not attempt to change blend modes for any layers**.
 ***

 ## run & activate Scripts
 These scripts are designed to run and activate any folder path you set.

+> [!Note]
-> #### **Although you can simply run a filepath from a streamdeck natively, it won't automatically activate it (at least in win11) so this script can help ensure the desired filepath is brought to the foreground whenever pressed**
+> Although you can simply run a filepath from a streamdeck natively, it won't automatically activate it (at least in win11) so this script can help ensure the desired filepath is brought to the foreground whenever pressed.
 ***

 ## Update Scripts